doomvox/raku-study/README.md

 We start at 1 pm Pacific time, and typically finish by 5pm.

+An informal meeting: drop by when you can, show us what you've got, ask and answer questions, or just listen and lurk.

+Perl and programming in general are fair game, along with Raku,

+For meeting announcments:

 If you're interested in the Raku Study Group: